 1. Build an arbor or a pergola

-and make them at least 7 feet tall for safe clearance.
-Add another 18 inches for good measure if you’re planning to train climbing plants to grow over the structure.
+Make this structure at least 7 feet tall for safe clearance.
+Add another 18 inches for good measure if you’re planning to train climbing plants to grow over it.
 Need help building an easy arbor?

 2. Add a walkway

 Select paving materials with a coarse texture, and set them at a 1 to 2 percent slope to encourage water runoff and to keep walkways hazard-free.
 Learn what it takes to build a brick pathway.

 There’s nothing worse than hitting pipes when making grade changes or excavating trenches.

 4. Know the mature size of a plant at planting time

 It’s important to leave enough space between plants to accommodate their ultimate size.

 5. Design primary paths to be at least 5 feet wide